Finite-size corrections to Fermi's golden rule: I. Decay rates: Implications in particle decays

-They are almost on one line.
-Hence, the wave packet size can be known from the variance of the energy of the final state.

-In Fig.\,(7), the normalized variance of energies of final states are presented.
-Those of heavy particle are different from those of light particle.
-In Fig.8, the average energies of the final states are compared with the initial energies.
-The deviations are clearly seen, and

-the total energies of the final states become larger than those of the initial states.
+The broadening and shift of energies in other processes such as $J/\Psi \to M(2981) + \gamma$, $J/\Psi \to \eta(1409) + \gamma$, $\pi\to\mu+\nu$, and $\mu\to e+\gamma$ are compared.
+They are sensitive to the wave packet size, as shown in Figs. \ref{fig6}-\ref{fig8}.
+Figure \ref{fig6} shows the variance of the final energy of the various processes.
+The curves are almost on one line.
+Hence, the wave packet size can be found from the variance of the energy of the final state.
+In Fig. \ref{fig7}, the normalized variance of the energies of the final states are presented.
+Those of heavy particles are different from those of light particles.
+In Fig. \ref{fig8}, the average energies of the final states are compared with the initial energies.
+The deviations are clearly seen, and the total energies of the final states become larger than those of the initial states.